KQM-git/TCL/characters/electro/fischl.md

 * Fischl's max damage ceiling is 245.81% MV/s for a N2-LMB combo, but reaching this level is not realistic for humans.

-**Aimed Shot**
+**Charged Attack**
-Fischl performs a precise Aimed Shot.
-When fully charged, the Aimed Shot will deal Electro DMG.
+Perform a more precise Aimed Shot with increased DMG.\
+While aiming, the dark lightning spirits of Immernachtreich shall heed the call of their Prinzessin and indwell the enchanted arrowhead.
+When fully indwelt, the Rachsüchtig Blitz shall deal immense Electro DMG.

 | String | Talent 6% | Frames | MV/s |  GU |
 | :--- | :--- | :--- | :--- | :--- |